Maria I. Ramirez, Ph.D.

 We have a long time interest in studying transcriptional regulation of lung alveolar epithelial genes.
 We identified transcriptional factor binding sites in the proximal promoter region of the type I epithelial gene T1α including FoxA2, Sp1/Sp3 and Nkx2-1, (Ramirez et al, J. Biol.
 Chem.
 1997; Cao et al, J. Cell.
 Biol.
 2003) and the regulation of caveolin-1 by ETS transcription factors (Kathuria et al, J. Biol.
 Chem.
 2004; Kathuria et al, J. Cell.
 Biochem.
 2007).
 In recent studies we identified transcriptional and epigenetic mechanisms regulating the type II cell gene Sftpb (Cao et al, J. Biol.
 Chem.
 2010), and Nkx2-1 (Varma et al, J. Biol.
 Chem.
 2012).
 One of the key features of lung alveolar epithelial type I cells is the ability to acquire and maintain an extensive, thin and flat phenotype.
 This phenotype allows the efficient gas-exchange process that sustains breathing.
 During mouse lung development, progenitor cuboidal epithelial cells remodel their apical and basolateral plasma membranes and cytoskeleton resulting in cell flattening, thinning and spreading.
 Alveolar type II cells and their progenitors remain cuboidal throughout development.
 These processes are required for alveolar sac enlargement at the end of gestation, and for repairing the lung epithelium after injury in the adult.
 In a recent study we have determined the role of the transcription factor Grainyhead 2 (Grhl2) in regulation of Nkx2-1 (Varma et al J. Biol.
 Chem.
 2012).
 We identified cell-cell interaction genes regulated by GRHL2 in lung epithelial cells and provide evidence for a novel positive transcriptional feed-back loop between Grhl2 and the homeobox transcription factor Nkx2-1 in embryonic lung.
 The critical role of NKX2-1 in regulating epithelial cell proliferation, and differentiation, and of GRHL2 in regulating cell-cell interactions and epithelial structure suggest that the Grhl2-Nkx2-1 positive feed-back loop may serve to differentiate and reinforce distal lung epithelial phenotypes.
 It absence may reduce cell-cell interactions allowing movement of the cells, rearrangement of the cytoskeleton leading to type I cell formation.

-We are currently identifying other transcriptional and epigenetic mechanisms that underlie differentiation and flattening of type I alveolar epithelial cells during development using in vitro and in vivo models of normal and altered lung epithelial morphogenesis previously generated in our lab (Ramirez et al, Dev.
+We have also identifyed other transcriptional and epigenetic mechanisms that underlie differentiation and flattening of type I alveolar epithelial cells during development using in vitro and in vivo models of normal and altered lung epithelial morphogenesis previously generated in our lab (Ramirez et al, Dev.
 Biol.
 2003, Millien et al, BMC Dev.
 Biol.2006).

-Dr. Ramirez is an NIH-funded Principal Investigator and a member of the Epithelial Group, and the Developmental Biology Group at the Pulmonary Center.
+Dr. Ramirez is an NIH-funded Principal Investigator and a member of the Center for Regenerative Medicine, Bioinformatics Program, Genome Science Institute and Graduate Medical Science Program at Boston University.

 - Varma, S., Cao, Y., Tagne, J-B., Lakshminarayanan, M., Li, J., Friedman, T.B., Morell, R.J., Warburton, D., Kotton, D.N., Ramirez, M.I.
 (2012) The Transcription Factors Grainyhead-like 2 and NK2 Homeobox 1 Form a Regulatory Loop that Coordinates Lung Epithelial Cell Morphogenesis and Differentiation.
 J Biol Chem.
 287(44):37282-95.
 PMID: 22955271